data-8/otter-service/README.md

 The GitHub App (`OTTER_GH_APP_ID`, `OTTER_GH_APP_PRIVATE_KEY`, `OTTER_GH_APP_INSTALLATION_ID`) handles access to autograder repos — no personal access token needed.

-Finally, the private repository with the autograder.zip files needs to contain a file named: course-config.json.
+Finally, the private repository where the autograder.zip files are stored needs to contain a file named: course-config.json.
 The file is structured like this:

 (1) course name which matches the course name in every notebooks metadata<br>
 (2) section which matches the section in every notebooks metadata - if only one section put '1'<br>